ajstarks/openvg/README.md

 ## Using fonts

-Also included is the font2openvg program, which will turn font information into C source that you can embed in your program.
+Also included is the font2openvg program, which turns font information into C source that you can embed in your program.
 The Makefile makes font code from files found in /usr/share/fonts/truetype/ttf-dejavu/.
-If you want to use other fonts, adjust the Makefile accordingly, or generate them on your own once the font2openvg program is built.
+If you want to use other fonts, adjust the Makefile accordingly, or generate the font code on your own once the font2openvg program is built.

 font2openvg takes three arguments: the TrueType font file, the output file to be included and the prefix for identifiers.
 For example to use the DejaVu Sans font: